mighty-gerbils/gerbil/doc/tutorials/proxy.md

 ### Proxy I/O

-The actual function of the proxy is perfomed with the `proxy-io` procedure, very similar to how the equinamed procedure in tcp-proxy.
+The actual function of the proxy is performed with the `proxy-io` procedure, very similar to how the equinamed procedure in tcp-proxy.
 The difference is that it uses multiplexed I/O through the socket server:
 ```scheme